dylandoamaral/trakt-integration/README.md

 ### Upcoming media card

-Every upcoming media card sensors are located in `sensors` -> `upcoming`.
+Every upcoming media card sensor is located in `sensors` -> `upcoming`.
 By default, the integration does not create any sensors.
 You have to specify them inside your configuration to create them.
-It allows you to not create useless sensors that you will not use such as the sensor related to the `DVDs` and fetch the trakt API for nothing.
+It allows you not to create useless sensors that you will not use such as the sensor related to the `DVDs` and fetch the trakt API for nothing.

-For example, the following configuration will create two sensors, one that list your shows and another one that list your movies:
+For example, the following configuration will create two sensors.
+One that lists your shows and another one that list your movies:

 ```yaml
 trakt_tv: